heezes/Hand-gesture-to-speech/README.md

 # Hand-gesture-to-speech
 Hello i'm working on a project to convert hand gestures to speech.
 It is mainly focused to help mute people to communicate with people who does'nt know sign languuage.
+This was a team project which I completed as my Final Year project with Ishan Goel, Aash Mohd, Saurav Pratap Singh.

   Items Required:

   Arduino Uno

   Python IDE(Anaconda, Spyder, Python(x,y))

-MPU9150 or MPU 6050(You could use any motion sensor just retrieve the raw accl,gyro,mag value and send to python script) 1-Push Button
+  MPU9150 or MPU 6050(You could use any motion sensor just retrieve the raw accl,gyro,mag value and send to python script)

+  1-Push Button

   Flex Sensors(You can also use velostat for making your own flex sensor.)

   Resistors

   Arduino USB cable type A/B

   Steps:

   1. Make connections between Arduino and MPU9150(SDA-A4 , SCL-A5 , Vcc-3.3V , GND-Ground , INT-Digital Pin 2)

   2. Install Python and the required libraries.

   3. Now burn the Arduino code in Arduino.

                               STARTING BATCH
                               START -296 280 17140 -501 225 -1154 END